AshleyDhevalall/Clean-Architecture-Bootstrap/README.md

-# Dotnet-QA-Build-Script
+# Dotnet build script
-This project aims to ensure that your project meets the minimum required standard for developing NET Core application.
+This project aims to ensure that your project meets the `Code Quality and Security` standards available in SonarQube.

 How is this accomplished?
 We will make use of dotnet install command to install the dependencies required.